 Under the BEACH Act (Beaches Environmental Assessment and Coastal Health Act), grant recipients are required to submit beach notification data to EPA.
 The Beach Notification data exchange supports the reporting of beach meta data, contact information, and beach advisory and closing data.
 The Flow Implementation Guide provides a high-level overview of the data flow.
 To report monitoring data, see the … View Data Exchange

 Partners use the Exchange Network to submit data to EPA’s RCRAInfo system, the national program management and inventory system for hazardous waste handlers.
 The EPA CDX test and production endpoints for RCRAInfo are available here.
-The Data Flow Implementation Guide provides a high-level overview of the data flow. e-Manifest Information EPA is establishing a national system for tracking hazardous waste shipments … View Data Exchange
+The Data Flow Implementation Guide provides a high-level overview of the data flow.
+DRAFT v5.7 Available for Review A DRAFT Version 5.7 of the RCRAInfo data … View Data Exchange

 The Underground Injection Controls (UIC) data exchange allows Partners to share information on underground injection wells.
 The Safe Drinking Water Act established EPA’s Underground Injection Control Program to provide safeguards so that injection wells do not endanger underground sources of drinking water.
 The Flow Implementation Guide provides a high-level overview of this data flow.